Census Bureau Asks States For Driver's License Records To Produce Citizenship Data

 According to a statement the bureau released Tuesday, the requests are in response to an executive order President Trump issued in July after courts blocked his administration from adding a citizenship question to 2020 census forms.

-That order essentially repackages a 2018 directive from Commerce Secretary Wilbur Ross, who oversees the bureau and ordered the compiling of records from other federal agencies and state governments.
+That order essentially repackages a 2018 directive from Commerce Secretary Wilbur Ross, who oversees the bureau and has ordered the compiling of records from other federal agencies and state governments.

 "When the Census Bureau receives the records, they are stripped of all personal identifiable information and are used for statistical purposes only," the bureau said in its statement.

 Faced with growing public reluctance to participate in its surveys, the bureau has turned to existing government records to try to fill in gaps in the incomplete responses it collects.
-Many state agencies currently share with the bureau records about food assistance programs, for example, including the Supplemental Nutrition Assistance Program, or SNAP, also known as food stamps.
+Many state agencies currently share with the bureau records about food assistance programs, for example, including the Supplemental Nutrition Assistance Program, also known as food stamps.

-The bureau's statement comes after recent reports by the AP and other news outlets about the agency's recent interest in driver's license records.
+The bureau's statement comes after recent reports by The Associated Press and other news outlets about the agency's recent interest in driver's license records.

-Some states, including Maine, are refusing to cooperate with the bureau.
+Some states, such as Maine, are refusing to cooperate with the bureau.

 The administration — which initially said it wanted citizenship question responses to better protect the voting rights of racial and language minorities — says it now wants to produce citizenship information for states to use when redrawing voting districts after the 2020 census.
 The bureau recently confirmed, however, that not a single state official told the agency that there was a need to include citizenship information in redistricting data.